false-schemers/wcpl/README.md

 this way, e.g. symbolic stack traces); for others, WAT files should be first converted to WASM format with `wat2wasm`** or similar tools.

-Please read the documentation on your WASM runtime for details on directory mapping and passing command line arguments.
+Please read the documentation on your WASM runtime for details on directory/environment mapping and passing command line arguments.

 \* available at https://github.com/bytecodealliance/wasmtime/releases